LandSharkFive/PassTwo/README.md

 ## Getting Started

 When the application starts, enter a master password.
-The master password is hashed and saved in the password vault file.
+The master password is hashed and saved in the vault file.

 When the application restarts, enter the master password.
 The master password is verified.
 If the master password matches, the program displays:  Get List Add Delete Quit.
 Enter the first letter of the command as needed.